CankerScience

 Manuka Honey

-Honey in general, and Manuka honey specifically, has more legitimate evidence than most remedies on this list.
+Honey in general, and Manuka honey specifically, has more legitimate evidence than most remedies on this list — including a head-to-head trial against a prescription steroid.

 Baking Soda Paste